 Discretionary effort is the magic potion that makes great things possible.
 We don’t just want employees to be engaged for the heck of it.
 We want them engaged so they will give discretionary effort.
 An engaged salesperson will sell just as hard on Friday afternoon as she will on Monday afternoon.
-An engaged service professional will be just as patient at 4:59 PM—trying to solve an angry customers issue—as he would be at 9:01 AM.
+An engagedvice professional will be just as patient at 4:59 PM—trying to solve an angry customers issue—as he would be at 9:01 AM.
 Engaged factory workers will be more productive, make fewer mistakes, and have fewer accidents.

 It’s because of discretionary effort that organizations ultimately experience increased sales, increased profits, and even eventually increased share price.”